jamesqquick/Core-Fundamentals-of-Web-Development/README.md

 ![](./screenshots/cover.png)

+> ### Find me on twitter at [@jamesqquick](https://twitter.com/jamesqquick) and use the hashtag #CoreWebDev

+## Intro

 Welcome to Core Fundamentals of Web Development!
 In this course, we will use pure HTML, CSS, and Javascript (no libraries or frameworks!!) to create a Link Saver application.
 The hope is that by foregoing all of the libraries and frameworks out there, we will increase our core knowledge and understanding of how different aspects of web development will work.
 This course is designed for Beginner to Intermediate Web Developers who are looking to learn new concepts or reinforce ones they've already been exposed to.
 The content is initially scheduled for 15 videos, but I am hoping to follow up with some bonus material based on your feedback!
-If you would like to see any additional topics covered, please comment and let me know.
+If you would like to see any additional topics covered, let me know on twitter, @jamesqquick

+## People I Follow/ Additional Resources
+- Brad Traversy/ Traversy Media - free content on [YouTube](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) and paid classes on [Udemy](https://www.udemy.com/user/brad-traversy/)
+- Colt Steele - [Web Developer Bootcamp]() and [Advanced Web Developer Bootcamp](https://www.udemy.com/the-advanced-web-developer-bootcamp/) on Udemy
+- WesBos - free and paid courses on [Web Development](http://wesbos.com/courses/)

+## Topics We Will Cover

+- CSS Variables and Resets
+- CSS Flexbox
+- Core Javascript (working with and manipulating DOM elements, creating event listeners,  and creating and handling form submissions)
+- New features of Javascript as of ES6 (arrow functions, const and let, 'let of' loop, template literals)
+-  Media Queries and Responsive Design
+- CSS Transitions and Animations

 ![](./screenshots/screen2.png)